nasa-nccs-cds/CDWPS/README.md

-###                                CDAS2 Project
+###                                BDWPS Project

-_Climate Data Analytic Services WPS application built on scala, play, Spark, Akka, etc._
+_WPS implementation built on scala/play, designed to interface to big data frameworks such as Spark, Akka, etc. Implements the ESGF-CWT climate data services api._

 ####  Prerequisite: Install the Scala develpment tools: